Learn About Licenses

 Like license types, you can adjust these time limits to suit the needs of individual customers.
-You can also temporarily suspend a license if you want to limit access to your app within a customer org.
+You can also temporarily suspend a license if you want to limit access to your solution within a customer org.

-If your “free” app is part of a solution that you sell, however, it’s not really free.
+If your “free” solution is part of a solution that you sell, however, it’s not really free.
 For example, if you already sell an off-platform solution, and you build a free app to synchronize data between Salesforce and your paid solution, your data synchronizer isn’t free and its license is tied to your solution.

 What License the Partner Giveth, the Partner Taketh Away

 In a perfect world, everybody pays their bills.
 But we don’t always live in that world.
 If you ever need to revoke a license for a customer that hasn’t paid, you can.

 As an AppExchange partner, you get special access to features on the Salesforce platform before they’re generally available (GA).
 What if you could offer the same “sneak preview” of new features to your own customers?